lowgun4/gameOfLife/README.md

 * Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction

 ## Patterns
-hese rules yield some very interesting patterns of cells that occur frequently when using correct versions of Game of Life.
-These examples consist of 3 categories:
+These rules yield interesting patterns of cells that occur frequently when using correct versions of Game of Life.
+The patterns fall into the following three categories:

 * Still Lifes
 	Still lifes are exactly what they sound like; they remain stationary between each generation.